Fix Pain After Back Surgery

 Chronic Pain Patient: Let’s Talk Pain

 I was told September is “Pain Awareness Month.”
 Pain is strictly an individual concept, especially for chronic pain patients.
-Medicine uses a blank line 10cm long, 0-10/10 scale, smiley faces to crying faces, and other methods.
-None are really appropriate for all patients, or have been shown to cross reference to another person’s pain.
-There is no consistent way to deal with an individual’s chronic pain.
-Pain can break up a family or a family can endure.
-Friends can remain friends or can be completely lost.
-Successful lives can be completely lost or never started.
-Simple activities can become impossible…
+Medicine uses a blank line that is 10 centimeters long, numbered 0 to 10 with smiley faces to crying faces, as well as other methods to measure pain.
+None of these methods are really appropriate for measuring pain across all patients.
+Or have been shown the ability to cross reference to another person’s pain.
+There is no consistent way to deal with an individual’s chronic pain, because what can be an 8 to one person is a 3 to another.
+Pain,…

 Read More